horriblename/preview-mode-keybinds-obsidian/README.md

 ### Keybindings

+Keybindings can be customized from the settings tab.
 Only non-space character keys (letters, symbols and digits) can be used for keybindings.
 Arrow keys, enter, space, tab etc. are not supported.

 Currently no modifier keys are supported (not even shift).
 Modifiers *may* be implemented in the future, but for now I don't see any reason to.